utkarsh5474/snake-game-goldcast/README.md

 # snake-game-goldcast
-Prepared as an internship assignment for goldcast
+Prepared as an pre-internship assignment for goldcast

 Steps to execute:
 Clone this repo in your local.